 The intention of the scholarship is to cover the cost of living and some travel expenses for those who otherwise would not be able to afford such an opportunity.
-Applicants must therefore demonstrate financial need (see Overview for details).
+Applicants must therefore demonstrate financial need in their application.

 The B.A.
 Rudolph Foundation is committed to the principle of diversity in all areas.
 In that spirit, we are particularly dedicated to reaching applicants from a broad spectrum of qualified people.
 Applicants with diverse backgrounds, experiences, ability and perspectives are encouraged to apply.

-- Either entering Junior or Senior year of college following internship OR a recent graduate (graduated no more than 10 months from the application deadline)
+- Either entering Junior or Senior year of college following the summer position OR a recent graduate (graduated no more than 10 months from the application deadline).

-- Applied or accepted to an internship in a STEM field
+- Applied or accepted to a summer position in a STEM field.

-- Commencing internship on or after May 1st, completing internship no later than September 30th of the same year, and lasting at least five weeks (applicants with internships starting shortly before May 1, or ending shortly after September 30 may apply, but the majority of the internship must occur over the summer, and be considered a summer internship, not spring or fall).
-The Foundation can fund a maximum of 12 weeks of the scholar’s internship.
+- Commencing position on or after May 1st, completing no later than September 30th of the same year, and lasting at least five weeks (applicants with positions starting shortly before May 1, or ending shortly after September 30 may apply, but the majority of the experience must occur over the summer, and be considered a summer opportunity, not spring or fall).
+The Foundation will fund a maximum of 12 weeks of the scholar’s summer position.

-- All internships must be full-time (at least 30 hours per week)
+- All positions must be full-time (at least 30 hours per week).

 2018 Dates and Deadlines